top of page

 • The Boston Red Sox have won a few world series and may do so again, but neither wishing nor rooting can make it so.

-• Humpty Dumpty can only fall off the wall once (since all the king's horses and all the king's men can’t put Humpty together again).
+• Humpty Dumpty can only fall off the wall once (since all the king’s horses and all the king’s men couldn’t put Humpty together again).

-Would it surprise you to learn that our first two cherished sets of events are empty (ø)?
-The Universe consists entirely of events in the third set.
+Would it surprise you to learn that our first two sets (above) are empty (ø)?
+The Universe consists entirely of events belonging to the third set.
 Sometimes two events are so similar that we’re tempted to use an ‘R word’ (repeat, reflect, recur, etc.).
 But similarity, no matter how close, is never identity.
-Regardless of resemblances, every event is unique; otherwise they would be just one event.
+Regardless of resemblances, every event is unique; otherwise they would all be just one event.

 There are no absolutely, positively repeatable events because…